 On the day of arrival, you’ll be welcomed into our Shaver Lake, CA cabin like family.
-Swing by when you arrive in town.
-Driving in after work from the Bay Area or Southern California?
-No problem, we can accommodate late arrivals.
 Need a ride?
 Let us know and we can help with carpool arrangements.
 At the cabin we’ll hand out gear requested, complete a final pack-check and talk safety.
-We’ll have a campfire if conditions permit, and get to know our team before retreating indoors for a cozy night’s sleep. *(Due to updated COVID-19 safety practices, 2020 treks will meet up in Shaver Lake, but overnight at the trailhead on the day of arrival)
+We’ll get to know our team before driving out to our trailhead near Courtright Reservoir where our with an early evening hike to camp on the trail.

-Day 1 – Courtright Reservoir to High Meadow
+Day 2 – Courtright Reservoir to Disappointment Lake

 Trail: Long moderate-to-intense uphill, with 1,500′ climb and multiple stream crossings

-Day 2 – High Meadow to Martha Lake
+Day 3 – Disappointment Lake to Martha Lake

 Trail: Moderate-to-intense uphill, intense downhill, then long gradual hike up Goddard Canyon

-A moderate morning hike will take through a stunning Red Mountain Basin, passing Disappointment and Hell For Sure Lakes before crossing over Hell For Sure Pass into Goddard Canyon for lunch.
+A moderate morning hike will take through a stunning Red Mountain Basin, passing Hell For Sure Lake before crossing over Hell For Sure Pass into Goddard Canyon for lunch.
 After an intense downhill, we’ll follow the headwaters of the San Joaquin River up canyon to camp at Martha Lake, at the base of Mt.
 Goddard.